 Warmer temperatures mean it's time to get your hands dirty (with soil, that is).
 A well-designed landscape can not only add beauty to your home, it can also reduce your heating and cooling costs.
 Carefully positioned trees can save up to 25% of the energy a typical household uses, and on average a well-designed landscape saves enough energy to pay for itself in less than eight years!

 Make sure you are landscaping for your climate zone and microclimate.
 Understanding your climate zone can help you determine the best energy-saving landscaping strategies for your home.
-Below is a map of the four broadest categories of climate zones for the lower 49 states.
+Below is a map of the four broadest categories of climate zones for the continental U.S. and Hawaii.

 Strategize for Daily Comfort and Efficiency

-You can keep your home cool and comfortable all summer long without guzzling electricity.
+You can keep your home cool and comfortable all summer long without consuming vast amounts of electricity.
 Purchase a programmable thermostat to automatically set back the temperature when you are not at home.
 Dry your clothes outside in the summer sunshine rather than your dryer to save on energy costs.
 Keep blinds and curtains closed on south-facing windows during the day to reduce solar heat gain.